openhwgroup/programs/program/CVA6 preliminary project proposal.md

 ### Future enhancements:

-Superscalar, SMP multi-core processor, SoC building blocks, architecture generation, build a silicon application processor...
+Adding standard or custom extensions, superscalar, SMP multi-core processor, SoC building blocks, architecture generation, build a silicon application processor...

 ## Explanation of why OpenHW should do this project